 - Represents a non-income producing security.
-Equity investments that have not paid dividends within the last 12 months are considered to be non-income producing. - (2) Legal restrictions on sale of investment. - (3) See Footnote to Schedule of Investments for a description of the Methods of Valuation A to L. - (4) Initial investment was made during 2002.
-The amounts shown on the schedule as cost represent the gross additions in 2002. - (5) No changes in valuation occurred in these investments during the three months ended June 30, 2002. - (6) These investments are development stage companies.
+Equity investments that have not paid dividends within the last 12 months are considered to be non-income producing. - (2) Legal restrictions on sale of investment. - (3) See Footnote to Schedule of Investments for a description of the Asset Valuation Policy Guidelines. - (4) Initial investment was made during 2002. - (5) No changes in valuation occurred in these investments during the three months ended September 30, 2002. - (6) These investments are development stage companies.
 A development stage company is defined as a company that is devoting substantially all of its efforts to establishing a new business, and either it has not yet commenced its planned principal operations or it has commenced such operations but has not realized significant revenue from them. - (7) Previously named MyPersonalAdvocate.com, Inc. - (8) Harris Partners I, L.P. owns a 20 percent limited partnership interest in PHZ Capital Partners L.P.
 The partners of Harris Partners I, L.P. are Harris & Harris Enterprises, Inc. (sole general partner) and Harris & Harris Group, Inc. (sole limited partner).
 Harris & Harris Enterprises, Inc. is a 100 percent owned subsidiary of Harris & Harris Group, Inc. - (9) Investments in unaffiliated companies consist of investments in which the Company owns less than five percent of the portfolio company.
 Investments in non-controlled affiliated companies consist of investments in which the Company owns more than five percent but less than 25 percent of the portfolio company.
-Investments in controlled affiliated companies consist of investments in which the Company owns more than 25 percent of the portfolio company. - (10) The percentage ownership of each portfolio company disclosed in the Consolidated Schedule of Investments expresses the potential common equity interest in each such portfolio company.
-The calculated percentage represents the amount of the issuer's common stock the Company owns or can acquire as a percentage of the issuer's total outstanding common stock plus common shares reserved for issued and outstanding warrants, convertible securities and all authorized stock options, both granted and ungranted. - (11) The aggregate cost for federal income tax purposes of investments in unaffiliated companies is \$4,643,161.
-The gross unrealized appreciation based on the tax cost for these securities is \$926. - (12) The aggregate cost for federal income tax purposes of investments in non-controlled affiliated companies is \$11,962,545.
-The gross unrealized depreciation based on the tax cost for these securities is \$3,754,453.
-The gross unrealized appreciation based on the tax cost for these securities is \$4,767,268.
+Investments in controlled affiliated companies consist of investments in which the Company owns more than 25 percent of the portfolio company. - (10) The percentage ownership of each portfolio company disclosed in the Consolidated Schedule of Investments expresses the potential equity interest in each such portfolio company.
+The calculated percentage represents the amount of the issuer's equity securities the Company owns or can acquire as a percentage of the issuer's total outstanding equity securities plus equity securities reserved for issued and outstanding warrants, convertible securities and all authorized stock options, both granted and ungranted. - (11) The aggregate cost for federal income tax purposes of investments in unaffiliated companies is \$4,643,864.
+The gross unrealized appreciation based on the tax cost for these securities is \$998. - (12) The aggregate cost for federal income tax purposes of investments in non-controlled affiliated companies is \$12,848,917.
+The gross unrealized depreciation based on the tax cost for these securities is \$3,394,201.
+The gross unrealized appreciation based on the tax cost for these securities is \$4,778,291.